 In the Schirach Report Paolo von Schirach monitors and analyzes major global trends –with special focus on the changing role of the United States of America in world affairs in a new historic context characterized by the relative decline of Europe and by the rise of Asia.

-The Schirach Report focuses also on the correlation between ideas and policies, since ideas and ideologies, new and old, stride to provide guidance to societies affected by transformative processes unprecedented in scale and speed.
+The Schirach Report focuses on the correlation between ideas and policies, since ideas and ideologies, new and old, stride to provide guidance to societies affected by transformative processes unprecedented in scale and speed.

 Paolo von Schirach, born in Italy, (with Italian and Austrian background), is a naturalized American.
 He is the founder and editor of the Schirach Report.
 (Download a detailed CV.)

 Paolo von Schirach is the President of the Global Policy Institute, a Washington DC think tank that focuses on economics, energy, education, and global affairs.
-He is also Chair of the Political Science and International Relations Program at Bay Atlantic University in Washington DC.
+He teaches in the Department of Political Science and International Relations Program at Bay Atlantic University in Washington DC.
+From 2016 until 2022 he served as Department Chair in the same program.
 Paolo von Schirach lectures on US politics, economics, security issues, Europe, international affairs and global trends to American and international audiences.
 Lectures include presentations at Fudan University in Shanghai.
 (Contact Paolo for speaking engagements).